microsoft/vscode-docs/docs/getstarted/settings.md

   //  - vs-seti
   "workbench.iconTheme": "vs-seti",

-  // The modifier to be used to add an item in trees and lists to a multi-selection with the mouse (for example in the explorer, open editors and scm view). `ctrlCmd` maps to `Control` on Windows and Linux and to `Command` on macOS.
+  // The modifier to be used to add an item in trees and lists to a multi-selection with the mouse (for example in the explorer, open editors and scm view).
 The 'Open to Side' mouse gestures - if supported - will adapt such that they do not conflict with the multiselect modifier.
   //  - ctrlCmd: Maps to `Control` on Windows and Linux and to `Command` on macOS.
   //  - alt: Maps to `Alt` on Windows and Linux and to `Option` on macOS.
   "workbench.list.multiSelectModifier": "ctrlCmd",

   // Controls how to open items in trees and lists using the mouse (if supported).
-Set to `singleClick` to open items with a single mouse click and `doubleClick` to only open via mouse double click.
 For parents with children in trees, this setting will control if a single click expands the parent or a double click.
 Note that some trees and lists might choose to ignore this setting if it is not applicable.
-  //  - singleClick: Opens items on mouse single click.
-  //  - doubleClick: Open items on mouse double click.
   "workbench.list.openMode": "singleClick",

   // Controls the default location of the panel (terminal, debug console, output, problems).
 It can either show at the bottom or on the right of the workbench.
   "workbench.panel.defaultLocation": "bottom",

-  // Controls if Quick Open should close automatically once it loses focus.
+  // Controls whether Quick Open should close automatically once it loses focus.
   "workbench.quickOpen.closeOnFocusLost": true,

   // Controls whether to enable the natural language search mode for settings.
+The natural language search is provided by an online service.
   "workbench.settings.enableNaturalLanguageSearch": true,

-  // Controls if opening keybinding settings also opens an editor showing all default keybindings.
+  // Controls whether opening keybinding settings also opens an editor showing all default keybindings.
   "workbench.settings.openDefaultKeybindings": true,

-  // Controls if opening settings also opens an editor showing all default settings.
+  // Controls whether opening settings also opens an editor showing all default settings.
   "workbench.settings.openDefaultSettings": true,

   // Controls the location of the sidebar.
 It can either show on the left or right of the workbench.
   "workbench.sideBar.location": "left",

-  // Controls which editor is shown at startup, if none is restored from the previous session.
-Select 'none' to start without an editor, 'welcomePage' to open the Welcome page (default), 'newUntitledFile' to open a new untitled file (only opening an empty workspace).
+  // Controls which editor is shown at startup, if none are restored from the previous session.
   //  - none: Start without an editor.
   //  - welcomePage: Open the Welcome page (default).
-  //  - newUntitledFile: Open a new untitled file.
+  //  - newUntitledFile: Open a new untitled file (only applies when opening an empty workspace).
   "workbench.startupEditor": "welcomePage",

   // Controls the visibility of the Twitter feedback (smiley) in the status bar at the bottom of the workbench.